Alesso Baldovinetti: Biography

-In 1471 Alesso undertook important works for the church of Santa Trinita on the commission of Bongianni Gianfigliazzi: first, to paint an altar-piece of the Holy Trinity with saints, a work that he finished in 1472; next, a series of frescoes from the Old Testament which was to be completed according to contract within five years, but actually remained on hand for fully twenty-six.
+Beginning in 1466 Alesso undertook important works for the church of Santa Trinita on the commission of Bongianni Gianfigliazzi: first, to paint an altar-piece of the Holy Trinity with saints, a work that he finished in 1472; next, a series of frescoes from the Old Testament which was to be completed according to contract within five years, but actually remained on hand for fully twenty-six.
 In 1497 the finished series, which contained many portraits of leading Florentine citizens, was valued at a thousand gold florins by a committee consisting of Cosimo Rosselli, Benozzo Gozzoli, Perugino and Filippino Lippi; only some defaced fragments of it now remain.
-Meanwhile, Alesso had been much occupied with other technical pursuits and researches apart from painting.
+Meanwhile, Alesso had been much occupied with other technical pursuits and researches apart from wall and panel painting.
+As a draftsman and painter, he made a significant contribution to the Tuscan production of stained glass windows.
+Examples after his designs include Saint Andrew and God the Father in the Pazzi Chapel and Saints Luke and John in the apse of Lucca Cathedral.
+Others have been executed for the Pisan Camposanto Monumentale, for the upper church of the Basilica of Saint Francis of Assisi, Prato Cathedral and the nave of Santa Croce, Florence.
 He was regarded by his contemporaries as the one craftsman who had rediscovered and fully understood the long disused art of mosaic, and was employed accordingly between 1481 and 1483 to repair the mosaics over the door of the church of S. Miniato, as well as several of those both within and without the baptistery of the cathedral.
 He died in the hospital San Paolo, August 29, 1499, and was buried in San Lorenzo.

 One of his pupils was Domenico Ghirlandaio.